Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Introduction

 \section{Introduction}

-Power systems are shifting from centralized generation to decentralized, small-scale units such as \ac{pv} generators and wind turbines.
-This poses new challenges in the operation of power systems through variations in the number of generation units and bidirectional power flows~\cite{Bordons2020}.
-Special challenges arise in power flow optimization, which traditionally relies on known topologies and accurate line models~\cite{Low2014}.
-At the same time, accurate power flow calculations have become increasingly critical, as operators must respect limits of the equipment while integrating uncertain \ac{res}~\cite{Yu2025}.
+Power systems are shifting from centralized generation to decentralized, small-scale units such as photovoltaic generators and wind turbines.
+This poses new challenges in the operation of power systems through an increase in the number of generation units and bidirectional power flows~\cite{Bordons2020}.
+Special challenges arise in power flow optimization, which traditionally relies on known topologies and accurate models~\cite{Low2014}.
+Similarly, accurate power flow calculations have become increasingly important, as operators must respect equipment limits while integrating uncertain renewable sources~\cite{Yu2025}.

-Meanwhile, the ongoing digitalization of power grids leads to high-resolution data, enabling novel opportunities for data-driven methods.
-Existing approaches either (i) employ an explicit system identification step or (ii) avoid this step entirely.
+Meanwhile, the ongoing digitization of power grids increases the availability of high-resolution data, enabling novel methods.
+Existing approaches either (i) include an explicit modeling or system identification step or (ii) employ \ac{io} data right away to represent systems:

-(i) Examples for the first type are \cite{Liu2019} and \cite{Guo2022} where power flow is modelled using regression-based methods, mapping node measurements to power flows over power lines.
-While~\cite{Liu2019} identifies linear mappings, \cite{Guo2022} makes use of Koopman operator theory, elevating node measurements into a higher dimensional space where a mapping to power flows is learned.
+Examples for type (i) are \cite{Liu2019} and \cite{Guo2022}, where power flow is modeled using regression-based methods, mapping node measurements to power flows over power lines.
+While~\cite{Liu2019} uses linear mappings, \cite{Guo2022} makes use of Koopman operator theory, elevating node measurements into a higher dimensional space where a mapping to power flows is learned.

-(ii) The second type is based on behavioral systems theory and eliminates the need for an explicit identification step~\cite{Polderman1998,Willems2004,Berberich2020}.
-Recent studies have integrated such approaches into predictive control frameworks with some applications in power systems, see, e.g.,~\cite{Markovsky2023, Lipka2024}.
-In~\cite{Bilgic2022}, a behavioral approach for controlling multi-energy systems was developed.
-The methodology included uncertain forecasts of exogenous signals into the data-driven predictive control formulation.
-A similar approach was employed in~\cite{Molodchyk2025} for a data-driven multi-stage \acs{dc} optimal power flow problem, which requires only measured data of nodal power injection and does not need information about the grid topology.
+Type (ii) is based on behavioral systems theory \cite{Polderman1998,Willems2004,Berberich2020} and eliminates the need for an explicit identification step.
+Recent studies \cite{Markovsky2023, Lipka2024} have employed such approaches for predictive control of power systems.
+Moreover, in \cite{Bilgic2022}, a behavioral approach for controlling multi-energy systems was presented.
+The methodology incorporated uncertain forecasts of exogenous signals into the data-driven predictive control formulation.
+A similar approach was employed in~\cite{Molodchyk2025a} for a data-driven multi-stage \acs{dc} optimal power flow problem, which requires only measured data of nodal power injection and does not need information about the grid topology.
 However, \acs{dc} power flow does not account for transmission losses, rendering the approach less accurate.